Consistency training III: An engineer's guide to the literature

 Canonical work in early modern consistency training for semi-supervised learning.
 The horseshoe model is the classic symmetrical siamese setup while the EMA model is precursor to Mean Teacher.

-where both lanes are identical, or asymmetric like Mean Teacher Mean teachers are better role models: Weight-averaged consistency targets improve semi-supervised deep learning results.
-(2017)
+Mean teachers are better role models: Weight-averaged consistency targets improve semi-supervised deep learning results.

 ———————–